 Building an altar is a wonderful first step in any spiritual journey.
 The act of creating a sacred space for your spiritual work ensures that you will make that work part of your daily life.

-Altars come in many forms, and you should listen to your feelings every step of the way as you build one.
+Altars come in many forms (a self love altar is a great place to start), and you should listen to your feelings every step of the way as you build one.
 Here I’ll share plenty of advice on how to build an altar- creating a sacred space in your home.

 What is an altar?

 The word altar can feel very loaded, but the truth is an altar can be any area that you fill with objects that feel important or significant to you.

 These items could be anything from pictures of loved ones to crystals to gifts you received from family members.

 The thing to keep in mind is that your altar can include ANYTHING that feels good to you, anything you want to see regularly.

 Sometimes people have altars in their homes without even realizing it!